AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 - Fixed Text Search and Replace (Results can be double-clicked).
 - Improved search speed.
 - Added support for Chinese text.

+### Camera Editor:
+You can easily change the default camera position in game.